Movieland Wax Museum: History

-The museum was featured in a 1990 episode of the long-running PBS children's television series, Reading Rainbow, where the program's host, LeVar Burton, checked out his wax likeness displayed there.
+The museum was featured in a 1990 episode of the PBS children's television series Reading Rainbow, where the program's host, LeVar Burton, checked out his wax likeness displayed there.

 On August 19, 2002, the museum's founder, Allen Parkinson, died from natural causes at 83 years old in his Rhode Island home.

 On October 31, 2005, after forty-three years in business and 10 million visitors, Movieland went out of business.
 The reason for its closure was because of declining visitors and revenue.

 Many of the wax figures and sets from the Movieland Wax Museum were auctioned off in March 2006.

 The Movieland Wax Museum property was purchased by the City of Buena Park in May 2007.
 In 2013 the city leased the property to Premier Exhibitions for display of RMS Titanic relics and its Bodies: The Exhibition.

 In March 2015, it was announced that the city of Buena Park had approved plans to convert the Movieland property into a Butterfly Palladium that would "feature the sanctuary for butterflies, hummingbirds, bees and other wildlife, an aquarium with jellyfish, a 3D movie theater, a cafe and a retail shop."

 In October 2016, the main Movieland Wax Museum building was torn down to make way for retail space.
-On July 31, 2018, the tall tower sign that was the tallest sign in Orange County, California was removed.
+On July 31, 2018, the tall tower sign that was the tallest sign in Orange County was removed.

 The former Starlite Gift Shop in front of the museum is now a Starbucks Coffee.

-As of 2019, the construction on the retail space has been stalled by a legal battle in which the City of Buena Park had filed a lawsuit to it client, Butterfly Pavillion LLC.
+As of 2019, the construction on the retail space has been stalled by a legal battle in which the City of Buena Park had filed a lawsuit to its client, Butterfly Pavilion LLC.